Charities should get the visibility they deserve!

 Campaigns like the ice bucket challenge have shown how powerful the internet can be when its harnessed for a good cause.

-Charities are often working with very limited budgets which is why digital marketing is such a good choice.
+Charities are often working with insufficient budgets which is why digital marketing is such a good choice.
 Building your brand online is easily the most cost-effective method of getting your message out to as many people as possible.
-Whether your goal is to recruit volunteers and staff, to find donations or merely to raise awareness, having a solid online presence, with a recognisable brand will make your campaign more effective.
+Whether your goal is to recruit volunteers and staff, to find donations or merely to raise awareness, having a robust online presence, with a recognisable brand will make your campaign more effective.

 For non-profit organisations google offer up to £8,000 of free advertising, MailChimp provides significant discounts to charities as do social sprout and Microsoft even offer free tools for non-profits that meet their eligibility criteria.
 With so many free and discounted resources available to charities, it would be madness to pass up the opportunity to build your brand online.
 Once you are up and running, it won’t take a significant amount of money to keep things fresh and ticking over.